BOOK OF COMMON PRAYER (1928)

 The Roman Church, on the other hand, developed and maintains an understanding of all seven sacraments as objectively efficacious; that is to say, God uses them to confer emphasis from one another.
 The Oxford movement of the mid-19th century played a vital role in restoring the centrality of the sacraments in the Anglican Churches.
 Today Anglicanism attempts to hold together people who would stress one or the other.
 Word represents Christ in proclamation and in moral commitment; Sacrament represents Christ in communal action and through material objects.
 The word convinces us through our faculties of intellect and reason and may persuade us to acts of love and mercy.
 The sacraments persuade through motion and our five senses; they create our sense of belonging to a community reaching back in time to Christ and the apostles, and even to Abraham, and forward to the communion of saints.

 In the story of Philip and the Ethiopian eunuch (Acts 8:34-38): the eunuch hears the word, but then consents to be baptized.
-We need both; it is not enough to preach or to be convinced so that we may attain salvation; God wants a covenanted community in a sacramental world of rainbows, handshakes, rings given and exchanged, bread and wine blessed and broken and shared.
+As well, we use both; it is not enough to preach or to be convinced so that we may attain salvation; God wants a covenanted community in a sacramental world of rainbows, handshakes, rings given and exchanged, bread and wine blessed and broken and shared.
 Through the sacraments, God tells us that the world is more than it appears to be, that there is deeper meaning in our surroundings, in our relationships and in our lives.

 The action of the sacraments is not limited to the space in which we celebrate them.
 God bestows upon us the grace to carry these actions out into the world.
-In the Holy Eucharist, for example, we recall, relive, and continue the Incarnation, carrying Christ out into the world with us.
+In the Holy Eucharist, for example, we recall, relive, and continue the Incarnation Of Jesus being truly God and truly man, carrying Christ out into the world with us.
 In the Rite of Reconciliation, we are reconciled in our own relationship to God but we are also renewed as reconciliation people, bringing that spirit into our communities.
-We are not to be dividers, but builders of Christ Love.
+We are not to be dividers, but builders of Christ’s Love.

 In Holy Baptism, we see sacramental action in its most easily understood form.
 We can see, feel, and hear the water but we cannot see God’s grace; we cannot see repentance; we cannot see the community’s acceptance; we cannot see faith.
 Water symbolizes cleansing, drowning, and rebirth, dissolving (forgiving our sins), and the down-pouring of God’s grace.
 Water is common and essential for life, a precious commodity in the often desert locations where the Church was born.
 Through the symbol of water, the Church looks back in salvation history to Noah and the cleansing flood, to Israel’s passage through the Red Sea, and to the baptism of Jesus by John.